tigellus/Markdown/2. Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 COPD gradually worsens.
 HOWEVER, early detection, treatment and modification of risk factors can alter the disease course.

 # Infection and Pulmonary Hypertension

+# Question 8
+Pulmonary hypertension can result in signs and symptoms of which of the following?
+[RIGHT] Right heart failure
+[WRONG] Pulmonary embolism
+[WRONG] Pleuritis

+# Question 9
+Which of the following are signs and symptoms of right heart failure?
+[RIGHT] Dyspnea, syncope, peripheral edema
+[WRONG] Productive cough, fever, elevated white blood count [WRONG] Hypotension, erythema, palpitations

 ### Infection
 The most common cause of death